Posted August 26, 2017 – Narrated by Carmen

 … when a jubilant young woman performed a perfect handstand.

 Conkles Hollow State Nature Preserve, just a couple of miles from the campground will always be one of our most memorable hikes.
-We heeded the warning to stay to the trails.
+We heeded the warning to stay on the trails.
 Once again, this is a dangerous area – narrow rim-hugging trails on the edge of steep bluffs with spectacular forest views and mushrooms in every color and size.

 And, at the end of the day, a cool swim.
 It’s quite unusual for a State Park to have a pool – and it was staffed with real lifeguards.
 I took advantage every day.
 Open 11 am to 7 pm during the summer (closes Labor Day weekend).
 This is a well-maintained and safe pool.
-Our only regret about Hocking Hills is that we didn’t bring our son here when we was a child.
+Our only regret about Hocking Hills is that we didn’t bring our son here when he was a child.

 Camp hosts and friendly locals kindly advised us about the many fun things to do in the area, even invited us to dinner and let us in on the best places to eat.